tock/tock/doc/syscalls/00008_low_level_debug.md

 The low-level debug driver provides tools to diagnose userspace issues that make normal debugging workflows (e.g. printing to the console) difficult.
-It allows apps to print status codes and numeric information using only the `command` system call, and is easy to call from handwritten assembly.
+It allows libraries to print alert codes and apps to print numeric information using only the `command` system call, and is easy to call from handwritten assembly.
 The driver is in capsules/src/low\_level\_debug.rs.

 ## Command

-  * Description: command() is used to print status codes and numbers.
-The driver does not provide a way for an app to wait for the print completed.
+  * Description: command() is used to print alert codes and numbers.
+The driver does not provide a way for an app to wait for the print to complete.
 If the app prints too many messages in a row, the driver will print a message indicating it has dropped some debug messages.